ZINE (n): (“zeen”)

 By mid-December, hundreds of sketchbooks were picked up by locals and sent across the country to be filled with doodles, poetry, collage, or whichever medium the recipient chose to fill its pages.

-In February 2023, the Sketchbook Club and members of our community gathered for the opening celebration of the Sketchbook Library, now open to the public.
+In February 2023, the Sketchbook Club and so many friends, family, and attendees gathered for the opening celebration of the Sketchbook Library, now open to the public on permanent display.

 The thing is… we missed making art together!
-The Zine project will continue our tradition of bi-weekly informal gatherings where Club members come together to make art, talk about life, and make a bunch of new creative friends.
+The zine project will continue our tradition of bi-weekly drop-ins where Club members come together to make art, talk about life, and make a bunch of new creative friends.

 If you’ve been looking for non-intimidating way to dip your toe into the world of making art, or if you’re a creative seeking a welcoming community, this project is for you.